-Canola hay and silage are likely to be available as a fodder source in droughts where there has been frost damage or higher growth rates in growing cattle and lambs.
+Canola hay and silage are likely to be available as a fodder source in droughts where there has been frost damage.
 In these situations it is likely that lengthy withholding periods will apply (15 weeks in some situations, e.g. when pre-emergent herbicides have been used).
 Commodity Vendor Declarations must be sought from feed suppliers to manage the risks.

-Canola hay that has not been aggressively conditioned may have sharp stalk ends and these can pose a problem to animals by piercing the rumen.
 There have been reports of nitrate poisoning from canola products and it is recommended that canola hay or silage is not fed as a sole ration or to hungry animals.